vetrivasanth123/tsp-fixed-city-simulator/README.md

 No EvoGym source code, soft-body physics, robot morphology, actuator mechanics, mass-spring dynamics, robot tasks, or optimization implementations are used in this project.

+The relevant architectural inspiration is limited to ideas such as:

+* separating environment dynamics from learning,
+* exposing state and actions,
+* treating the environment as an independent experimental component,
+* and supporting visualization/replay of experimental behavior.

 Any third-party code that is actually incorporated will be identified in:

 ```text